Edward Olivares Player Props: Royals vs. Orioles

 Edward Olivares At The Plate

-- Olivares has six doubles, two triples, two home runs and six walks while batting .289.
+- Olivares is batting .276 with six doubles, two triples, two home runs and six walks.

-- He ranks 40th in batting average, 66th in on base percentage, and 47th in slugging among qualified batters in MLB.

-- Olivares is batting .450 during his last outings and is on a nine-game hitting streak.

-- In 23 games played this year, he has homered in two of them.
+- He has homered in two of 24 games played this year, and in 2.1% of his plate appearances.

-- In seven games this year, Olivares has picked up an RBI, with more than one RBI once.
+- In seven games this season, Olivares has picked up an RBI, with more than one RBI once.

-- In nine of 23 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.